Thursday, May 23, 2013

 I remember an amusing hour in the university bookstore reading David Letterman’s book of “Top Ten Lists”.

-Production weekends for the Fiat Lux that were full of teamwork, pressure, and a few disagreements.
+weekends" for the Fiat Lux were full of teamwork, pressure, and a few disagreements.

 Knowing where to sit outside to have a perfect view of the Track Team jogging past me.